isomerpages/moe-springfieldsec/_about-us/Our Organisation/English Language & Literature Department.md

 As part of bringing Literature to life, the secondary 2 cohort went to watch a play based on the short story that they are reading, '_The Mistake_' by local writer Cyril Wong.
 Apart from that, the students also walked along the Singapore River to put themselves in the stories that they read in their Literature text, _Balik Kampung 2A_.

 ![](/images/Lower%20Sec%20LJ%20to%20Civic%20District.jpg)

+**Literature Learning Journey to Little India (Upper Sec)**
+Based on their Literature text of '_Hullabaloo in the Guava Orchard_', students immersed themselves in the Indian culture in order to understand their text better.
+Students not only learn about the Indian culture, they also got opportunity to savour authentic Indian cuisines that would whet anyone's appetite.